fpl/lovergine.com/posts/2024-07-04-blog-start.md

 One of the motivations is probably connected to the general idea that abandoning corporate social networks and regaining possession of our digital identities is nowadays the way to go.
-The [indieweb](https://en.wikipedia.org/wiki/IndieWeb) is a return to the original idea of the Word Wide Web and a duty of all of us geeks of the early days of the Internet.
+The [indieweb](https://en.wikipedia.org/wiki/IndieWeb) is a return to the original idea of the World Wide Web and a duty of all of us geeks of the early days of the Internet.

 For the same reason, the only social network I'm now actively using